chef/chef-web-docs/chef_master/source/api_chef_server.rst

 * ``HASHED_PATH`` is the path of the request: ``/organizations/NAME/name_of_endpoint``.
 The ``HASHED_PATH`` must be hashed using SHA-1 and encoded using Base64, must not have repeated forward slashes (``/``), must not end in a forward slash (unless the path is ``/``), and must not include a query string.
 * The private key must be an RSA key in the SSL ``.pem`` file format.
 This signature is then broken into character strings (of not more than 60 characters per line) and placed in the header.

 The Chef Infra Server decrypts this header and ensures its content matches the content of the non-encrypted headers that were in the request.
 The timestamp of the message is checked to ensure the request was received within a reasonable amount of time.
-One approach generating the signed headers is to use `mixlib-authentication <https://github.com/chef/mixlib-authentication>`_, which is a class-based header signing authentication object similar to the one used by the Chef Infra Client.
+One approach generating the signed headers is to use `mixlib-authentication <https://github.com/chef/mixlib-authentication>`_, which is a class-based header signing authentication object similar to the one used by Chef Infra Client.

 Enable SHA-256
 +++++++++++++++++++++++++++++++++++++++++++++++++++++